-Thousand Oaks Heel & Arch Disorders
+Thousand Oaks Heel & Arch Pain Treatment Solutions

 Are you experiencing pain in your heel or arches?
 The experienced podiatrists at Performance Foot and Ankle can help.
 We provide comprehensive care and treatment for heel and arch disorders.
 The most common causes of pain in these areas are heel spurs and plantar fasciitis, but it can also be caused by arthritis, tendinitis, infections, and other conditions.
 We have state-of-the-art x-ray and ultrasound equipment that can provide us with more insight on what’s causing your pain so that we plan appropriate treatment.